actions-marketplace-validations/sunny4249_autodeploy/README.md

 ## Config

-Because this action is fitted 42maru pypi deploy management policy, there are not many settings.<br />
+Because this action is fitted in 42maru pypi deploy management policy, there are not many settings.<br />

 There are Just two settings.

 #### PYPI_SECRET
-The PYPI_SECRET is just token string that have workflow and release authorization.
+The PYPI_SECRET is just a token string that have workflow and release authorization.

 - Generate token in your developer settings.
 - Register that tokens in your repository's settings secrets tab.